santiment/sanbase2/docs/metric-taxonomy-open-questions.md

 - Production has metrics stage lacks - Market 76 mappings vs 41, Development 15
   vs 3, and `fluid_total_protocol_supplied_usd` in On-chain Labels.
-- Stage has metrics production lacks - `morpho_supply_apy` and the eight `euler_*` metrics of Q11 and Q12 did not appear in production's ungrouped list.
+- Stage has metrics production lacks - `morpho_supply_apy` and the eight `euler_*` metrics of Q11 and Q12 did not appear in production's ungrouped list, so on production those moves are a no-op.

 Compare an unknown list against that environment's own ungrouped rows before treating an entry as a spec error.